Haseeb-Qureshi/cs-fundamentals/scalability-and-memory.md

 ## Hosted by the JavaScript NY Meetup.

-#### Will add more links later.
-For now, clone this repo and [complete the exercises](./scalability-and-memory/) following along with the presentation.
+#### Clone this repo and [complete the exercises](./scalability-and-memory/) following along with the presentation.

+## You can view the [slides](http://www.slideshare.net/HaseebQureshi5/cs-fundamentals-scalability-and-memory), or follow along with the video (to be posted soon!)